s-cavalier/cs154_lab3_test_suite/README.md

 This is a jumble of code designed to test the pyrtl-based CPU for CS154's lab3.

 ### Usage
-Build any MIPS ASM testing scripts in the ASM_test_scripts folder.
+First code up any MIPS ASM testing scripts in the ASM_test_scripts folder.
 Make sure that:
 - `add, and, addi, lui, ori, slt, lw, sw, beq` are the only instructions used.
 - Ensure that an `exit:` label exists with no instructions after, and when you want to exit the program use the instruction `beq $zero, $zero, exit`.
 This is effectively the same as a syscall, and just tells the compiler/interpreter to loop infinitely or exit, respectively.
 Then move/copy your python lab file (___must___ be named `ucsbcs154lab3_cpu.py`, as was downloaded) into the same folder.